reviczky/pstoedit/doc/readme.txt

 And for support of EMF, the libEMF is needed. do "sudo apt-get install libemf-dev" to install libEMF.

+See the file pstoedit.linux.prerequisites.txt for more prerequisites you might need to install before under Linux

 Then just run these commands:
 sh configure;